We help students AIM for and achieve their goals

 A learning plan is created which includes the student’s goals.
 The educational therapist reviews the results of the assessments and recommends appropriate solutions inside and outside the classroom.

-Montgomery Learning Solutions (MLS) collaborates with the student, parents, school, and teachers to recommend and implement accommodations for the student’s Individual Education Plan (IEP).
-These include instructional, environmental, and assessment accommodations.
+Individual education plan (IEP) support- We collaborate with the student, parents, school, and teachers to recommend and implement instructional, environmental, and assessment accommodations for the student’s Individual Education Plan (IEP).

-Homework and Study Skills Support services are available for students who have a good understanding of the subject area but just need a little extra assistance or self-discipline in implementing regular study habits.
+Study Skills Support services are available for students who have a good understanding of the subject area but need assistance or self-discipline in implementing regular study habits.
 We help you learn how to develop organizational, time-management, effective studying, note-taking, and test-taking skills.

 MLS educational therapy services combine therapy and educational strategies to teach students how to learn, not what to learn so they can become successful independent learners.

-Processing and Cognitive Enhancement Program© (PACE©) is an intense, proven brain training method that strengthens underlying cognitive efficiency skills.
-A broad set of learning skills are emphasized including; attention, working memory, processing speed, logic and reasoning, auditory processing, visual processing, and long-term memory.
+Processing and Cognitive Enhancement Program© (PACE©) is an intense, proven brain training mastery-based method that strengthens underlying cognitive efficiency skills.
+A broad set of learning skills are emphasized including: attention, working memory, processing speed, logic and reasoning, auditory processing, visual processing, and long-term memory.